jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/nested-commands-rule-rich.md

 `<< special access >>`

 < Nice sentence:
-A procedure makes all direct children accessible to all blocks.
+A command makes all direct children accessible to all blocks.
 Only is that true? >

 In a diagram nested commands might be squares contained in other squares that have no lines.
 Beware that a diagram may not be showing the line, even when it exist.

 ![](images/0.%20Special%20Access.016.png)

-Nested commands have access to the contents of all their ancestor blocks and the procedure definition they’re in.
+Nested commands have access to the contents of all their ancestor blocks and the command definition they’re in.
 This means that a nested command can directly access its containing definition’s members:

 ![](images/0.%20Special%20Access.017.png)